Questions to Ask When Looking for a CPA

 When it comes to filing taxes, an online CPA service is one of the most cost-effective options for businesses.

-In addition to bookkeepers, Xendoo has in-house CPAs that prepare and file federal and state tax returns for all kinds of businesses.
-Businesses can add tax support, preparation, and filing to their Xendoo bookkeeping plans, and all those services come in one package.
-At $100 a month ($1,200 a year), businesses get tax advice and filing from an in-house CPA.
+In addition to bookkeepers, xendoo has in-house CPAs that prepare and file federal and state tax returns for all kinds of businesses.
+Businesses can add tax support, preparation, and filing to their xendoo bookkeeping plans, and all those services come in one package.
+At $1,200 a year, businesses get tax filing from an in-house CPA.

 However, there are other online tax services that don’t actually have CPAs, so make sure to read the fine print.
 Some outsource tax filing to other companies because they don’t have in-house CPAs to do it.